 If you’ve ever opened a gallon of spoiled milk or taken a look at a bag of salad two weeks past its expiration date, then you understand the importance of shelf life.
 It’s pretty easy to tell when food goes bad, but what about your graphics?
 Do decals expire?
-How long can unused decals be kept in storage until they need to be thrown out?
-Raw decal materials are typically warrantied between one and two years, but what affects that timeframe?
+How long do decals last?
+Or better – how long can unused decals be kept in storage until they need to be thrown out?
+Raw decal materials are typically warranted between one and two years, but what affects that timeframe?

 What does “shelf life” mean for a decal?